It's pizza time! I am sharing my grandmother's simple Sicilian-style sheet pan pizza recipe.

-It has a delicious, almost focaccia-like thick pizza crust and is topped with a crushed tomato pizza sauce heavenly flavored with sweet, softened onions, herbs, and olive oil.
+It has a delicious, almost focaccia-like thick pizza crust topped with an easy tomato pizza sauce and heavenly flavored with sweet onions, herbs, and olive oil.

-My grandmother would make this sheet pan pizza recipe only once or twice a year.
-It was a specialty food when I grew up and is so good!
+My grandmother would make this Sicilian pizza once or twice a year.
+It was a specialty food when I grew up!

-I want to share it on the blog because it is part of my childhood, and I still make it a few times a year—especially around the Holidays.
+I want to share it on the blog because it is part of my childhood and the perfect pizza to enjoy with family and friends.

-Homemade comfort foods can easily fit into a healthy lifestyle as long as enjoyed in moderation—and this type of pizza is pure homemade goodness.
+Homemade comfort foods can easily fit into a healthy lifestyle as long as they are enjoyed in moderation—and this Sicilian pizza is pure homemade goodness.

 Let's make it.